 16. 84% of internet users in the US have never used Tinder.

 On the other hand, the frequency of use stats shows that 2% of online users access Tinder several times a day.
 3% of respondents said they use Tinder at least once a day.

 Although men use Tinder more, they spend less time on the app.
-According to Tinder usage statistics on time spent on the platform, male users spend an average of 7.2 minutes, while women spend around 8.5 minutes per session.
+Male users spend an average of 7.2 minutes, while women spend around 8.5 minutes per session.
 The total daily engagement time is about 90 minutes.

 18. Tinder statistics show that most Tinder users log on to the app between 6 pm and 10 pm.

 Research shows that the most popular day to swipe right is Monday and the most active month for users is August.
-It seems people are most in the mood for love right after the weekend and when summer is over, or so Tinder statistics indicate.
+It seems people are most in the mood for love right after the weekend and when summer is over.

 19. Women swipe right 14% of the time, according to the Tinder swipe statistics.